 How do I schedule an appointment?

 After we have discussed your tattoo we can then proceed in booking an appointment.
-When booking an appointment, a $100 CASH deposit is required in order to hold the date.
+When booking an appointment, a $100 CASH deposit is required in order to hold the date for smaller tattoos and $250 for large pieces.
 This also allows for the drawing process to begin.
 The deposit is non-refundable under any circumstances and goes towards the price of the tattoo.
 If your tattoo is multiple sessions, the deposit is then carried over to the last appointment and is deducted from that session.
 If you fail to show up to your scheduled appointment or you do not call at least 24 hours in advance to RESCHEDULE you forfeit your deposit.
 You must reschedule the appointment you are canceling at that time or you forfeit your deposit and drawing.
 You can reschedule twice before that deposit is forfeited.
 If you wish to book again after that rescheduling then you will need to come to the shop and leave another deposit.
 This is to ensure that I am covered for the time that I have spent in preparing your tattoo and for the reserved time slot that could have been booked.

 Can I see the drawing before my appointment?